SayaliThorat17/Racing-Drivers/sayali_thorat_assign_2/README.md

 -----------------------------------------------------------------------
 ## Instruction to run:

-I havent implemented logger file yet so the arguments to be passed for my program should be only inputFile and outputFile.

 In the folder: "sayali_thorat_assign_2/racingDrivers" run the following command:

-ant -buildfile src/build.xml run -Darg0=input.txt -Darg1=output.txt
+####Command: ant -buildfile src/build.xml run -Darg0=input.txt -Darg1=output.txt -Darg2=4

+for -Darg2 enter values between 0 to 4

 -----------------------------------------------------------------------
 ## Description:

 I have defined all my calculation methods in RaceContext.java file and I have setPositions and states in my DriverContext.java file.
 I have used Driver.java to call my objects of files and accept arguments from user.
-I have tried to implement state_pattern. calculateLeader method in RaceContext is where I am finding the positions of drivers based on their totalDistanceTravelled.
+I have tried to implement state_pattern for this project to note changes in driver state. calculateLeader method in RaceContext is where I am finding the positions of drivers based on their totalDistanceTravelled.
 I have documented my javadoc style comments in my doc folder.
 I have tested my code based on the input.txt file which I have submitted, the same one which was given to us.